 France is a microcosm of Europe.
 It doesn’t have it all, but it has most of what you’d want to see in Europe.

-If you have limited time and money, true for most of us, you’d do well to think about visiting only France, and skipping the rest of Europe.
+If you have limited time and money, true for most of us, you’ll do well to think about visiting only France, and skipping the rest of Europe.
 Why travel to England, Germany, Spain, Portugal, Italy, Luxembourg, Austria, Switzerland, Holland, Belgium, Norway, Denmark, Sweden, Finland, and Russia when you can experience those countries without ever leaving France, and not having to travel so far for the same or nearly the same experience?

-Country names aside, there’s a lot of descriptors to think about western end of the Eurasian landmass: northern and southern Europe; western, central, and eastern Europe; Latin language, Germanic language, and Slavic language; beer drinking or wine drinking; and so on.
-And add in country names, and you get more details: NATO countries, former Warsaw Pact countries, and neutrals; those that use the Euro and those that don’t; and while the American system of red state blue state doesn’t really apply here, because all Europeans, to varying degrees, believe that a people should help take care of each other, instead there are light blue countries, and dark blue countries.
+Country names aside, there’s a lot of descriptors to think about western end of the Eurasian landmass: northern and southern Europe; western, central, and eastern Europe; Latin language, a Germanic language, and Slavic language; beer drinking or wine drinking; and so on.
+And add in country names, and you get more details: NATO countries, former Warsaw Pact countries, and neutrals; those that use the Euro and those that don’t; and while the American system of red state blue state doesn’t really apply here, because all Europeans, to varying degrees, believe that a people should help take care of each other; instead there are light blue countries and dark blue countries.
 More than any other place in Europe, you can experience nearly all of these facets of Europe in France.

 Why France and only France?
-Start with the topography: here in this one country are waters and landscapes as good as anything found throughout Europe: the Atlantic, Mediterranean, and La Manche (the English Channel) for those looking for salt water.
+Start with the topography: here in this one country are waters and landscapes as good as anything found throughout Europe: the Atlantic, Mediterranean, and La Manche (the English Channel) for those looking for saltwater.
 Indeed, France is one of the few countries that border both the Atlantic and the Mediterranean, and while you do miss out on experiencing the North Sea, the Atlantic should be cold and rough enough for those looking for that sort of thing.
 For those looking inland, there is the Seine, the Rhone, the Garrone, and the Loire among many other rivers, and plenty of both alpine and lowland lakes.

-On land it’s just as good: flats, meadows, hills, and mountains, including the highest point in Europe – Mount Blanc at 4,800 meters.
-There’s even a canyon, the Gorges du Verdon, just as good as the Samarian Gorge in Greece, and while there are fjords as Norway has and no steppes as in Russia, it must be said that in the case of the latter you really aren’t missing anything.
+On land, it’s just as good: flats, meadows, hills, and mountains, including the highest point in Europe – Mount Blanc at 4,800 meters.
+There’s even a canyon, the Gorges du Verdon, just as good as the Samarian Gorge in Greece, and while there are fjords as Norway has and no steppes as in Russia, it must be said that in the case of the latter you aren’t missing anything.

-Looking for a particular country or experience or site?
+Are you looking for a particular country or experience or site?
 Read on.

 Prefer France over these countries

 Ireland?
-There are plenty of sheep and stone walls in France, and the weather is better than Ireland.
-And because the Irish diaspora is huge, and there’s an Irish pub with Guinness on tap in almost every town.
+There are plenty of sheep and stone walls in France, and the weather is better than in Ireland.
+And because the Irish diaspora is enormous, and there’s an Irish pub with Guinness on tap in almost every town.
 Don’t worry, the French don’t drink real beer, so there’ll be plenty waiting for you.